iamjooon2/iamjooon2/README.md

 -👋 Hi, I’m @iamjooon2

--👀 I’m interested in frontend and javascript
+-👀 I’m interested in making web!!

 -🌱 I’m currently learning how to enjoy my life than i did